Tungnath Temple Chopta Uttarakhand

 Gear Used For Photography & Accessories

-Meditation and Prayer practices followed by the Visitors
+Meditation and Prayer

 - Prayer: The Tungnath temple follows ancient Hindu rituals that involve offering prayers to the deity.
 Visitors to the temple can offer flowers, fruits, and sweets to Lord Shiva as a way of expressing their devotion and seeking his blessings.
 The chanting of mantras and ringing of bells create a meditative atmosphere that enhances the prayer experience.